panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 --- abstract

-At the first meeting of the Path Aware Networking Research Group, Oliver Bonaventure led a discussion of mostly-unsuccessful attempts to exploit Path Awareness to achieve a variety of goals, for a variety of reasons, over the past decade.
-At the end of that discussion, the research group agreed to catalog and analyze these ideas, in order to extract insights and lessons for path-aware networking researchers.
+At the first meeting of the Path Aware Networking Research Group, the research group agreed to catalog and analyze past efforts to develop and deploy  Path Aware technologies, most of which were unsuccessful, in order to extract insights and lessons for path-aware networking researchers.

 This document contains that catalog and analysis.

 --- middle
 # Introduction

-At IETF 99, the Path Aware Networking Research Group {{PANRG}} held its first meeting {{PANRG-99}}, and the first presentation in that session was "A Decade of Path Awareness" {{PATH-Decade}}.
+At the first meeting of the Path Aware Networking Research Group {{PANRG}}, at IETF 99 {{PANRG-99}}, Oliver Bonaventure led a discussion of "A Decade of Path Awareness" {{PATH-Decade}}, on attempts, which were mostly unsuccessful for a variety of reasons, to exploit Path Aware technologies and achieve a variety of goals over the past decade.
 At the end of this discussion, two things were abundantly clear.

-- The Internet community has accumulated considerable experience with many Path Awareness ideas over a long period of time, and
+- The Internet community has accumulated considerable experience with many Path Aware technologies over a long period of time, and

-- Although some Path Awareness ideas have been successfully deployed (for example, Differentiated Services, or DiffServ {{RFC2475}}), most of these ideas haven't seen widespread adoption.
+- Although some Path Aware technologies have been successfully deployed (for example, Differentiated Services, or DiffServ {{RFC2475}}), most of these technologies haven't seen widespread adoption.
 The reasons for non-adoption are many, and are worthy of study.

 The meta-lessons from that experience were

-- Path Aware Networking is more Research than Engineering, so establishing an IRTF Research Group for Path Aware Networking is the right thing to do {{RFC7418}}.
+- Path Aware Networking has been more Research than Engineering, so establishing an IRTF Research Group for Path Aware Networking is the right thing to do {{RFC7418}}.

 - Analyzing a catalog of past experience to learn the reasons for non-adoption would be a great first step for the Research Group.

-Allison Mankin, the IRTF Chair, officially chartered the Path Aware Networking Research Group in July, 2018.
+Allison Mankin, as IRTF Chair, officially chartered the Path Aware Networking Research Group in July, 2018.

 This document contains the analysis performed by that research group (see {{LessonsLearned}}), based on that catalog (see {{Contributions}}).

-## About this Document
+## A Note About Path-Aware Technologies Included In This Document

-This document is not intended to catalog every idea about Path Aware Networking that we can find.
-Instead, we include enough ideas to provide background for new lessons to guide researchers in their work, in order to add those lessons to {{LessonsLearned}}.
+This document does not catalog every technology about Path Aware Networking that was not implemented and deployed.
+Instead, we include enough technologies to provide background for the lessons included in {{LessonsLearned}} to guide researchers and protocol engineers in their work.

-There is no shame to having an idea included in this document.
-As shown in {{LessonsLearned}}, the quality of specific proposals had little to do with whether they were deployed or not.
-The first contribution added to this document was for a proposal from the editor of this document {{TRIGTRAN}}, and it wasn't deployed.
-When these proposals were made, the proponents were trying to engineer something when they should have been trying to research it.
+No shame is intended for the technologies included in this document.
+As shown in {{LessonsLearned}}, the quality of specific technologies had little to do with whether they were deployed or not.
+Based on the technologies cataloged in this document, it is likely that when these technologies were put forward, the proponents were trying to engineer something that could not be engineered without first carrying out research.
 Actual shame would be failing to learn from experience, and failing to share that experience with other networking researchers and engineers.

-We may stand on the shoulders of giants, but most of those giants' Path Aware Networking ideas weren't deployed, either!
+## Venue for Discussion of this Document

+(RFC Editor: please remove this section before publication)

 Discussion of specific contributed experiences and this document in general should take place on the PANRG mailing list.

+## A Note for the Research Group

+(RFC Editor: please remove this section before publication)

+The editor and research group chairs are aware that the current version of this document is tilted toward transport-level Path Aware technologies, and would like to interact with other IETF  protocol communities who have experience with Path Aware technologies.

+It is worth looking at the Lessons Learned in {{LessonsLearned}} to see whether the Internet has changed in ways that would make some lessons less applicable for future protocol design.

 ## A Note for the Editor